BIOLOGY - Stream Species Quality

 Relative Tolerance X 20 = Scaled Tolerance

-The overall site quality score was created by combining the four metrics into a mean value.
+The overall mussel site quality score was created by combining the four population measurements into a mean value.

 Empty catchments that are neighbors to one or more catchments that contain point data have a score based on the average score of neighboring catchments that are hydrologically connected; upstream or downstream on the same stream network.
-These values are used to create an additional layer with "extrapolated" values.
-When viewed on the map, the extrapolated values are identified with a cross hatch pattern.
+(Note: not average score of all points in all neighboring catchments).
+These catchments are shown as "extrapolated" when viewed on the map and have a cross hatch to identify them.

 Major Watershed Scale:

 Most scores indicated many expected species were present across the state, but the watersheds with most expected species were widely distributed across the state.
 There were interesting contrasts in the pattern among taxonomic groups.
 The lowest scores for fish were generally in watersheds on the western border of the state.
 The lowest scores for macroinvertebrates were in watersheds in north central to northwestern Minnesota.
 Finally, the lowest scores for mussels were in the southern third of the state.

 The fish IBI results show low scores scattered statewide, but most concentrated in the Minnesota River basin and the lower watersheds of the Upper Mississippi, upstream of the Twin Cities.
 The highest scores are found in north central Minnesota and along the eastern edge; the north shore, the St. Croix basin and the southeast blufflands.

 The aquatic macro invertebrate results show low scores prevalent in the Red River Basin and the mid- Minnesota River Basin, particularly in the Granite Falls watershed.
 Many scores statewide fall near 50 showing that they are near the expected IBI condition.
 Slightly higher invertebrate scores are similar in pattern to the highest fish scores, found in the north central and eastern portion of the state.